RJGore92/arrays-and-looping_independent-project/README.md

 ## Description

-The primary purpose of this site is to establish a basic portfolio-quality program and site under the guidelines established by Epicodus's end-of-unit project for Arrays and Looping, utilizing various tools and functionality introduced through Epicodus Intro to Programming Unit Two in addition to assets and skills learned from units one and two.
+The primary purpose of this site is to establish a basic portfolio-quality program and site under the guidelines established by Epicodus's end-of-unit project for Arrays and Looping, utilizing various tools and functionality introduced through Epicodus Intro to Programming Unit Three in addition to assets and skills learned from units one and two.
 It acts as a comprehensive review of all elements and units taught during the first three units of Epicodus's tracks.

 ## Setup/Installation Requirements